orbeon/orbeon-forms-doc/installation/replication.md

 - if there are any
   - clears the associated temporary file path
   - shows an alert to the user

+This requires users with unsaved attachments to re-upload their attachments.
+This is not ideal but it is likely that the user still have the attachment or attachments available.

 ### Loss of state